 Glendale Food Diet

 Are you planning on trying, or are you already on, a raw food diet?
 Wondering to know what to follow to maintain good dental hygiene while on this diet?
 Let’s explain.
-If you eat fruits, be selective of what types you eat.
+If you eat fruits, be selective about what types you eat.
 Try to evade unripe fruit if you can, and as much as possible.
 Besides, minimize your intake of acidic ones, like citrus fruit.

 This is because acidic fruits do incline to eat into the enamel of teeth more than non-acidic fruits.
 Grapefruit and lemons are seen to be the nastiest criminals when it comes to eroding teeth.
 However, oranges are the least acidic of this group.
 When you consume these, it is suggested that you gargle with water to wash away any acidic residue on your teeth if you cannot brush your teeth instantly.